tomshaffner/PiThermalCam/README.md

 ### Manual Install/Setup ###

-This section discusses software setup only, and assumes you have hardware set up, the MLX90640 correctly wired up, and the baudrate increased to 400k.
+This section discusses software setup only, and assumes you have hardware set up, the MLX90640 correctly wired up, I2C turned on, and the I2C baudrate increased to 400k.
+Refer to the above full details link for detailed instructions on both the hardware and software installs.

-This install is for manual operation of the library.
-For the Pip install from PyPi simply execute a pip install for pithermalcam.
+The below install is for manual operation of the library.
+For the Pip install from PyPi skip the below and simply execute `pip3 install pithermalcam`.

 1. Install, using apt-get, the following items: libatlas-base-dev